rempsyc/starter-academic/content/en/project-news/SIPS/index.md

 ---
-title: Society for Improving Psychological Science - Mission Award
+title: Society for the Improvement of Psychological Science - Mission Award
 summary: ""
 tags:
 - Honours